-What are Alkyl Halides?
+What Are Alkyl Halides?

-Alkyl halides also called haloalkanes or halogenoalkanes are chemical compounds that are often derived from alkanes that contain one or more halogens.
+Alkyl halides, also called haloalkanes or halogenoalkanes, are chemical compounds that are often derived from alkanes that contain one or more halogens.
 We can also say that alkyl halides are a subset of the general class of halocarbons.

-Alkyl halide or haloalkanes are formed by the replacement of hydrogen atoms in an aliphatic hydrocarbon by halogen atoms (Fluorine, chlorine, bromine or iodine).
-They can also be manufactured from any organic precursors such as alkanes, alkenes, or alcohols and carboxylic acids.
+Alkyl halides or haloalkanes are formed by the replacement of hydrogen atoms in an aliphatic hydrocarbon by halogen atoms (Fluorine, chlorine, bromine or iodine).
+They can also be manufactured from any organic precursors such as alkanes, alkenes, alcohols and carboxylic acids.
 Generally, alkyl halides contain hydrogen atoms attached to the sp3 hybridized carbon atom of alkyl groups.

-Some examples of Alkyl halide include;
+Some examples of alkyl halide include,

-Classification Of Alkyl Halide
+Classification of Alkyl Halide

 Number of Halogen Atoms

 Here, the classification mainly depends on whether they contain one, two, or more halogen atoms in their structure.
-Under this category we have;
+Under this category, we have,

 1. Mono Haloalkane